dmerrimon/seleensim/ilana-backend/TERMS_OF_SERVICE.md

 By installing, accessing, or using the Ilana AI Microsoft Word add-in ("Service"), you ("User," "you," or "your") agree to be bound by these Terms of Service ("Terms").
 If you do not agree to these Terms, do not use the Service.

-These Terms constitute a legally binding agreement between you and Ilana AI ("we," "us," or "our").
+These Terms constitute a legally binding agreement between you and Ilana Immersive, LLC ("we," "us," or "our").

 ## 2. Description of Service